-12. Exclusion criteria applicable for participation in procurement procedures

-Consultants will be excluded from participation in procurement procedures if:
+12. Exclusion criteria applicable for participation in procurement procedures Consultants will be excluded from participation in procurement procedures if:

-- (i) They are bankrupt or being wound up, are having their affairs administered by the courts, have entered into an arrangement with creditors, have suspended business activities, are the subject of proceedings concerning those matters, or are in any analogous situation arising from a similar procedure provided for in national legislation or regulations; - (ii) They, or persons having powers of representation, decision making or control over them, have been convicted of an offence concerning their professional conduct by a judgment of a competent authority of a Member State which has the force of res judicata; (i.e. against which no appeal is possible); - (iii) They have been guilty of grave professional misconduct proven by any means which the CARICOM Secretariat can justify; - (iv) They are not in compliance with their obligations relating to the payment of social security contributions or the payment of taxes in accordance with the legal provisions of the country in which they are established or in any other country in which they have performed contracts. - (v) They, or persons having powers of representation, decision making or control over them, have been the subject of a judgment which has the force of res judicata for fraud, corruption, involvement in a criminal organisation, money laundering or any other illegal activity, where such an illegal activity is detrimental to the CARICOM Secretariat's financial interests. - (vi) They are subject to an administrative penalty, while applying to participate in the procurement procedure.
+- They are bankrupt or being wound up, are having their affairs administered by the courts, have entered into an arrangement with creditors, have suspended business activities, are the subject of proceedings concerning those matters, or are in any analogous situation arising from a similar procedure provided for in national legislation or regulations; - (ii) They, or persons having powers of representation, decision making or control over them, have been convicted of an offence concerning their professional conduct by a judgment of a competent authority of a Member State which has the force of res judicata; (i.e. against which no appeal is possible); - (iii) They have been guilty of grave professional misconduct proven by any means which the CARICOM Secretariat can justify; for example, any of the following; - (a) willful misrepresentation of information required, for the verification of the absence of grounds for exclusion, or the fulfilment of selection criteria, or in the performance of a contract;